tidyverse/tibble/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
+    Package suggested but not available for checking: ‘geojsonio’

     Package which this enhances but not available for checking: ‘leaflet’
     ```

 # mrgsolve

-Version: 0.8.9
+Version: 0.8.10

 ## In both

 *   checking installed package size ...
 NOTE
     ```
-      installed size is  6.8Mb
+      installed size is  6.9Mb
       sub-directories of 1Mb or more:
         libs   5.7Mb
+    ```

+# mudata2

+Version: 1.0.0

+## In both

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespaces in Imports field not imported from:
+      ‘hms’ ‘methods’
+      All declared Imports should be used.
     ```

 # myTAI